Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-nekao/README.md

  READ.ME-  1.
 In a small writeup in the [README](README.md), answer the following questions:

   1. What are the disadvantages of the other two serial communication channels, UART and SPI, and how does I2C improve on them?
   2. I2C is a two-wire serial communication channel.
 What are the two wires, SDA and SCL?
   3. What distinguishes the _master_ and the _slaves_?
   4. How are the two types of protocol _frames_ different?
   5. What is the most appropriate _trigger_ for capturing an I2C frame on the oscilloscope?
   6. (Advanced) If the micro:bit is configured by default as a _master_, and two micro:bits, connected to each other via the SDA and SCL lines, communicate over I2C? (**Bonus** for a convincing argument, one way or another.)

 ### First steps with I2C:

   1. In a loop, configure the micro:bit to write a number to some arbitrary I2C address.
 The address can be arbitrary.
 Capture an I2C frame on the oscilloscope. _Note that I2C has 2 wires, so you will need 2 probes, and set the correct trigger on the correct channel._ Use the **Single** mode on the oscillocope.
 Take a picture of your setup and a picture of the oscilloscope display.
-  READ.ME- In the writeup, analyze what you have captured:
-      1. What frame did you capture?
-      2. What does the I2C write function do when there is nothing connected?
-      3. Is there a difference in what you capture if you write a number to one of the internal device addresses? _(The accelerometer and magentometer (compass) are connected to the I2C bus on the micro:bit PCB.
-Their addresses can be found [here]

-  2. Write a short program to read a number from the I2C devices on the micro:bit.
+Write a short program to read a number from the I2C devices on the micro:bit.
 For each device:
       1. Try all three addresses. (**Bonus** for a cogent argument about why there are three.)
       2. Try signed and unsigned single bype integers.
       3. Scroll the values on the LED matrix.
       4. What values do you read?
       5. Can you get different values by moving the micro:bit around.

+ READ.ME- In the writeup, analyze what you have captured:
+      1. What frame did you capture?
+      2. What does the I2C write function do when there is nothing connected?
+      3. Is there a difference in what you capture if you write a number to one of the internal device addresses? _(The accelerometer and magentometer (compass) are connected to the I2C bus on the micro:bit PCB.
+Their addresses can be found [here]

 ### S5.
 (Advanced, optional, and bonus) Simple pulse-based protocol: